1.2. Deviance, Rule Violations, and Criminality

 Applying Knowledge

-Assignment: Apply Goode’s definition of what needs to happen in order for something to be considered deviant in no less than 500 words and following the example below.
+Assignment: Apply Goode’s definition of what needs to happen for something to be considered deviant in no less than 500 words and follow the example below.